jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordpaymentfrom.md

   @param _payer The original address that sent the payment to the terminal.
   @param _amount The amount of tokens being paid.
 Includes the token being paid, the value, the number of decimals included, and the currency of the amount.
   @param _projectId The ID of the project being paid.
-  @param _beneficiary The address that should receive benefits from the payment.
   @param _baseWeightCurrency The currency to base token issuance on.
   @param _memo A memo to pass along to the emitted event, and passed along to the funding cycle's data source.
   @param _metadata Bytes to send along to the data source, if one is provided.